Blog

 43 “You have heard that it was said, ‘You shall love your neighbor and hate your enemy.’
 44 But I say to you, love your enemies and pray for those who persecute you, 45 so that you may ]be sons of your Father who is in heaven; for He causes His sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous.
 46 For if you love those who love you, what reward do you have?
 Do not even the tax collectors do the same?
 47 If you greet only your brothers, what more are you doing than others?
 Do not even the Gentiles do the same?
 48 Therefore you are to be perfect, as your heavenly Father is perfect” (MT 5:21-48).

-Beloveds, in Chapter Five of the Gospel book of Matthew, you and I are powerfully taught by Master Jesus a full master-class in spiritual growth toward our own personal spiritual perfection!
-As we go back over last week’s black letters, and then add to them this week’s powerful black letters, we are so grateful to our cherished Elder Brother and Best Friend for the fact that He never talks down to us!
+In Chapter Five of the Gospel book of Matthew, Jesus powerfully teaches you and me a full master-class in spiritual growth toward our own personal spiritual perfection.
+As we go back over last week’s black letters, and then add to them this week’s powerful black letters, we are so grateful to our cherished Elder Brother and Best Friend for the fact that He never talks down to us.
 No, even though we are still spiritual children, so He is speaking to us in straightforward terms, He does not hold back.
-He really does tell it to us precisely the way that it actually is!
+He really does tell it to us precisely the way that it is!
 He knows that when we very soon go home, we are not going to be able to fudge things at all, but we will be able to achieve only the level of the glorious astral plane which is our true home that we have achieved in terms of our growth in love while we were here on earth.
-But no higher.
+We will achieve that, but no higher.
 So, hold tight now.
 They are passing the bread and the water-jugs below us in the valley.
 It is barely noon on this Galilean hill, and we have two more wonderful chapters of the Gospel of Matthew still to go….

 For the church, that evermore